ukitazume/sysdigcloud-kubernetes/README.md

 ##### Optional: only LDAP users - LDAP certificate

-LDAP server certificate in PEM format can be stored in a generic kubernets secret:
+LDAP server certificate in PEM format can be stored in a generic kubernets secret.
+Create first the file labelled ldap.crt with the certificate content and then the kubernetes secret using the following command line:

 ```
-kubectl create secret generic sysdigcloud-ldap-cert --from-file=server.crt --namespace=sysdigcloud
+kubectl create secret generic sysdigcloud-ldap-cert --from-file=ldap.crt --namespace=sysdigcloud
 ```

 ### Step 5: Datastore deployment